-- (1) If the parties to a dispute are unable to resolve the dispute between themselves within the time required by rule 26, the parties must within 10 days- - (a) notify the Committee of the dispute; and - (b) agree to or request the appointment of a mediator; and - (c) attempt in good faith to settle the dispute by mediation. - (2) The mediator must be- - (a) a person chosen by agreement between the parties; or - (b) in the absence of agreement- - (i) if the dispute is between a member and another member-a person appointed by the Committee; or - (ii) if the dispute is between a member and the Committee or the Association a person appointed or employed by the Dispute Settlement Centre of Victoria. - (3) A mediator appointed by the Committee may be a member or former member of the Association but in any case must not be a person who- - (a) has a personal interest in the dispute; or - (b) is biased in favour of or against any party.
+- (1) If the parties to a dispute are unable to resolve the dispute between themselves within the time required by rule 26, the parties must within 10 days - - (a) notify the Committee of the dispute; and - (b) agree to or request the appointment of a mediator; and - (c) attempt in good faith to settle the dispute by mediation. - (2) The mediator must be - - (a) a person chosen by agreement between the parties; or

+- (b) in the absence of agreement - if the dispute is between a member and another member a person (i) appointed by the Committee; or - (ii) if the dispute is between a member and the Committee or the Association a registered mediator.

+This includes a registered mediator appointed or employed by the Dispute Settlement Centre of Victoria or accredited by the Victorian Bar.

+- (3)Subject to subrule (4), the Committee may appoint any person as a mediator. - (4)The Committee must not appoint a person as a mediator if the person - - (a) has a personal interest in the dispute; or - (b) is biased in favour of or against any party.